TDG-Platform/docs/ENVI_Task_Runner.md

 ### Description

-This data type supports valid GeoJson.
-The GBDX input port will accept the GeoJson as a string.
-A detailed example can be seen on the Above reference Harris documentation for `ENVIGeoJSONToROITask`.
-There are some constraints on the GeoJson contents:
+This input port supports valid GeoJson, and will accept the GeoJson as a string.
+A detailed example can be seen on the Above referenced Harris documentation for `ENVIGeoJSONToROITask`.
+There are some constraints on the contents of the GeoJson:

 - ENVI currently supports GeometryCollection type objects.
 These objects can only contain one or more MultiPolygon type geometries.
 - The crs tag is not required.
 If the code contains this tag, ENVI converts it to a string.
 Otherwise, it uses a default value of wgs84.